 Most commonly, students first meet with a Counseling Center therapist at triage or in on-going counseling before being referred for a medication evaluation.
 Beginning fall semester 2009, a first session psychiatric appointment will be scheduled for 60 minutes.
 On-going medication management appointments are typically scheduled as 20-minute sessions (see no-show policy below).

 Psychiatry appointments are limited; as such, missed appointments will be billed the same amount as the charge for the scheduled appointment.
 Effective August 25, 2008, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be billed for that appointment.
 The charge is $25 for each 20 minute scheduled increment.

 Attention-Deficit/Hyperactivity Disorder Policy

 Prescription medications for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) and related conditions will no longer be issued without the patient first completing a series of psychological tests and assessments.
 The testing will help establish if an ADHD or related disorder exists.
 Testing must be current, within three years prior to you seeking services with a SHS psychiatrist.
 If you have had testing completed within the previous three years, please bring a copy with you on your first visit.
-If you have not had testing completed, please speak with your CTC therapist or your psychiatrist about how to arrange for testing.
+If you have not had testing completed, please speak with your Counseling Center therapist or your psychiatrist about how to arrange for testing.